 What Does A Hermaphrodite Cannabis Plant Look Like?

 If you have some experience with pot farming, you will easily pick out the early signs of hermaphrodite plants.
 Just by observation, it’s easy to distinguish hermies from male or female plants:

 How Can A Hermaphrodite Cannabis Plant Be Used?

-A hermaphrodite cannabis plant is useful in feminizing seeds.
+Similarly, a hermaphrodite cannabis plant is useful in feminizing seeds.
 This is the process of pollinating cannabis crops with hermie pollen so that eventually, all the seeds that grow out of it are feminized.
 All you need to do afterward is remove the seeds and dry them properly, then grow them under the right conditions.

 The amount of THC in hermaphrodite cannabis is very low.
 However, you can still make concentrates from it that will be as potent as those made from female plants.

-Although it doesn’t have as much effect as pure female plants, hermaphrodite cannabis can still be smoked*.
+Although it doesn’t have as much potency as pure female plants, hermaphrodite cannabis can still be smoked*.
 It may not give you the desired effect, but it does no harm to feel the difference.

 What Causes Hermaphrodite Plants In Cannabis?
 Avoid These Factors!

 If you came to read this article in order to prepare yourself for meeting a possible hermie plant in your cannabis garden, you need to know that there are several main ways through which hermaphrodite plants form.